toaigit/EC2AutoScaleAZ/README.md

 ### Overview
-This provides a basic frame work on creating EC2 instance with terraform.
-All you need is to update the vars.env file with appropriate values of your AWS accounts such as AMI, VPC, SG.
+This provides a basic frame work for creating EC2 instance using terraform.
+All you need is to update the vars.env file with appropriate values of your AWS accounts such as AMI, VPC, Security Group.
 * vars.env - Update this file before running gen-vars.sh script.
 * gen-vars.sh - It generates backend.tf, vars.tf, and userdata.sh files based on the vars.env values.
 * backend.tf - This file is created by gen-vars.sh.
 It specifes S3 bucket/filename to store the remote state file.
 * userdata.sh - This file is created by gen-vars.sh.
 It is for EC2 to execute after the EC2 is up.
 * Note - userdata.sh is not stored/saved in the image.  it is part of the Launch Configuration (LC)
+* main.templ - this is the main.tf terraform template file for EC2 with ASG. (used by gen-vars.sh)
+* userdata.templ this is the userdata template for EC2 with ASG (used by gen-vars.sh)
-* main.tf - this is the main terraform template file.
+* main-eip.templ - this is the main.tf terraform template file for EC2 with ASG and EIP (used by gen-vars.sh).
+* userdata-eip.templ - this is the userdata template for EC2 with ASG and EIP (used by gen-vars.sh)
 * vars.tf - this file created by gen-vars.sh  You need to review this before run "terraform plan|apply"
 * NOTES.md - this file give you additional terraform syntax (if needed) for S3, SG, EIP, ELB, etc
 NOTEs: